byapparov/byapparov.github.io/_posts/2019-05-27-avoding-magic-numbers-in-r.md

-When you are working on a research you should try to avoid [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) as one of [code smells] that makes the code difficult to reuse.
+When you are working on a research you should try to avoid [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) as one of the [code smells](https://en.wikipedia.org/wiki/Code_smell) that makes the code difficult to reuse.

 Most common example of this is usage of the date ranges that are mentioned in different places of the code as filters: